MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 &nbsp;

-I first came across Windows WSL through [Network Chuck’s video](https://youtu.be/vxTW22y8zV8?si=kLo7LnCe166j0sUl) about a year ago when it came out and honestly it was just mind blowing.
-Because almost every AI/ML based project is primarily designed to function on a Linux environment especially when it comes to its development.
+I first came across Windows WSL through [Network Chuck’s video](https://youtu.be/vxTW22y8zV8?si=kLo7LnCe166j0sUl) about a year ago when it came out and honestly it was just mind-blowing.
+Because almost every AI/ML based project is primarily designed to function in a Linux environment, especially when it comes to its development.

 !!! note "Note"
-     If you feel blog write-ups like this is not for you, I would 100% recommend y’all to watch that network chuck video linked above.
+  If you feel blog write-ups like this are not for you, I would 100% recommend y’all watch that Network Chuck video linked above.
 They essentially cover the same thing :)

-Now, MacOS is just brilliant and ofcourse it adapts really well and it almost always has no issues to have those same apps run on it.
+Now, macOS is just brilliant and of course it adapts really well, and it almost always has no issues running those same apps.
 But the main problem arises when you have a Windows machine.
 Yes, you could have Ubuntu as your second OS under dual-boot but those who have tried that would know what an absolute pain it is to set up.
 So, getting access to Windows WSL felt almost euphoric.

 I had done it a year ago and boy it felt amazing to finally run the projects I wanted to try and see what is actually going on under the hood (funnily enough, those were actually Open WebUI and Ollama which I still work with even now).
-Since I had already covered how those can be setup on MacOS, I thought it would only be fair to do one for Windows as well.
-Plus, the implementation which I did a year back was a bit sloppy.
+Since I had already covered how those can be set up on macOS, I thought it would only be fair to do one for Windows as well.
+Plus, the implementation that I did a year back was a bit sloppy.
 I got the opportunity to do that again on a fresh Windows machine.

-So this time I put in all the lessons I had from my previous experience and had like the smoothest setup done (and I documented it ofcourse which is what you will be reading here).
+So this time I put in all the lessons I had from my previous experience and had like the smoothest setup done (and I documented it of course, which is what you will be reading here).

 &nbsp;

 ## Why are we doing this?

 The final aim is to be able to try out Docker’s MCP Toolkit with Claude Desktop as my Client.
-I have already covered how to set those up on MacOS in my [previous blog]( https://docs.muhammedshah.com/blog/2025/11/13/model-context-protocol-hands-on/).
-Now, In order to use docker on Windows it needs to have WSL underneath (will explain more on this).
-While it’s more straightforward to do this on an Ubuntu machine, Claude Desktop still doesn’t officially support on Linux.
-Therefore the only option was to setup WSL so docker runs smoothy and we can have the same environment as we did in MacOS.
+I have already covered how to set those up on macOS in my [previous blog]( https://docs.muhammedshah.com/blog/2025/11/13/model-context-protocol-hands-on/).
+Now, in order to use Docker on Windows it needs to have WSL underneath (will explain more on this).
+While it’s more straightforward to do this on an Ubuntu machine, Claude Desktop still doesn’t officially support Linux.
+Therefore the only option was to set up WSL so Docker runs smoothly and we can have the same environment as we did on macOS.

 ### What Docker Desktop does under the hood on Windows